Adaptively profiling models with task elicitation: Prompts

 \subsubsection{Follow-up prompt for forecasting}

-\textbf{Description:} Once we have collected a set of difficult questions, this prompt is used by the evaluator to generate adaptive questions similar to these difficult questions that were previously generated to exploit initial forecasting results. \begin{evaluatorprompt} <Examples> [...] </Examples>
+\textbf{Description:} Once we have collected a set of difficult questions, this prompt is used by the profiler to generate adaptive questions similar to these difficult questions that were previously generated to exploit initial forecasting results. \begin{profilerprompt} <Examples> [...] </Examples>

 INSTRUCTIONS: For each hypothesis in the <EXAMPLES> section, generate 3 different question triples that are EXTREMELY similar to the question triples given in its hypothesis.

 For example:

 If the example question triple is: P: \{"title": "Will Elon Musk tweet about a new Tesla product in 2025?", "body": "This question resolves as YES if Elon Musk tweets about a new Tesla product in 2025, as reported by Twitter or other credible sources."\} Q|P: \{"title": "Given that Elon Musk tweets about a new Tesla product in 2025, will Tesla's stock price increase by more than 5\% within the next week?", "body": "This question resolves as YES if, given that Elon Musk tweets about a new Tesla product in 2025, Tesla's stock price increases by more than 5 P^Q: \{"title": "Will Elon Musk tweet about a new Tesla product in 2025 and Tesla's stock price increase by more than 5\% within the next week?", "body": "This question resolves as YES if both conditions are met: Elon Musk tweets about a new Tesla product in 2025, and Tesla's stock price increases by more than 5\% within the next week, as reported by Bloomberg or other credible sources."\}